Click below to watch “Brontë Brook” come to life and then share the love with everyone you know.

-Relationships work best when you work on them, I know that, creative ones and romantic alike.
+Relationships work best when you work on them, I know that, creative ones, business, and romantic ones alike.
 I like it when my partners push me and I like pushing back.
-From the very first song I invited Ray to have a go at, “Brönte Brook,” to our most recent, several dozen later, I’ve lost count, my goal, as it is in everything I write, has been never to repeat and never to settle.
+From the very first song I invited Ray to have a go at, “Brontë Brook” (watch video), to our most recent, several dozen later, I’ve lost count, my goal, as it is in everything I write, has been never to repeat and never to settle.
 When you’ve written as many songs as Ray and I have, it’s really possible to believe that there’s something for everybody; not everybody’s going to take every one personally into her or his heart, but I like continually challenging myself as a lyricist and I like it when my composers see me and raise me.